Last Updated on June 18, 2021

 3. Giant Jenga

 With just a couple of 2 x 4 boards you can make your very own Giant Jenga Set!
 You wouldn't even need a saw because most lumbar yards and home improvement stores will cut the boards to any length you want.
 I love how this set was painted on the ends in pretty spring colors!
 Believe it or not, this game has become so popular you can actually purchase a Giant Jenga Set for about $100 on Amazon (just in case you're not much of a do-it-yourselfer).
+This would be fun to set up at an outdoor graduation party!

 4. DIY Passing Practice Tarp